-Application for the Commonwealth Shared Scholarship Scheme for Students from Commonwealth Countries including Nigeria to study in Universities in the United Kingdom for the 2018/2019 Academic Session has commenced.
+Application for the Commonwealth Shared Scholarship Scheme for Students from Commonwealth Countries including Nigeria to pursue Masters study programme in Universities in the United Kingdom for 2022/2023 Academic Session has commenced.

 Scholarship Type: Masters

 To be taken at (country): Various UK Universities.

 Accepted Subject Areas: Commonwealth Shared Scholarship scheme is for taught Master’s courses only.
 All courses undertaken must be demonstrably relevant to the economic, social or technological development of the candidate’s home country.

 About Scholarship: The Commonwealth Shared Scholarships, set up by the Department for International Development (DFID) in 1986, represent a unique partnership between the United Kingdom government and UK universities.
 To date, more than 3,500 students from developing Commonwealth countries have been awarded Shared Scholarships.